CTE Month and NASA HUNCH Student Video Challenge

 Please note: ACTE and NASA HUNCH retain the copyright on any submitted material and reserve the right to use the material in any way or format they see fit.
 Entries cannot be used for any commercial activity.

-- NASA HUNCH will award the top three winners flown HUNCH patches (flown on the International Space Station!) with plaques
+- NASA HUNCH will award the winning schools flown HUNCH patches (flown on the International Space Station!) with plaques

 Winning videos will be:

-- Promoted on ACTE’s CTE Month webpage, in ACTE News, in Techniques magazine, via ACTE’s social media channels and in other ACTE’s communication channels.
+- Promoted to ACTE members on ACTE’s CTE Month webpage, in ACTE News, in Techniques magazine, via ACTE’s social media channels and in other ACTE’s communication channels.

-- Shared with ACTE members, NASA HUNCH schools, at HUNCH Recognition Ceremonies, the CTE community and the general public during CTE Month.
+- Shared with NASA HUNCH schools, at HUNCH Recognition Ceremonies, the CTE community and the general public throughout the year.

 Video Tips and Resources

-Winning videos for NASA HUNCH and CTE Month 2019 Video Challenge should strive to:
+Winning videos for NASA HUNCH and CTE Month 2021-20222 Student Video Challenge should strive to:

 - Engage and inform about CTE and project-based learning